Reducing congestion while improving safety and connectivity in the region’s busiest transportation hub

 As the project moved from conventional design-bid-build to a design-build effort, we advanced the plans for the Kennedy Interchange as part of the Walsh team.
 The first bridge project, Downtown Crossing, also included upgrades to I-65 in southern Indiana, rehabilitation of the existing Kennedy Bridge, and developing the new I-65 Abraham Lincoln bridge.

 On the Downtown Crossing project, we provided roadway, structure, and drainage design; permitting; landscaping, aesthetics, and enhancements implementation; stakeholder involvement; and lighting/signing.
 On the second bridge project, East End Crossing, we provided geotechnical engineering services.

 Today, drivers from all over are crossing one of the nation’s largest transportation improvement projects, designed to reduce congestion and improve safety and connectivity in the region’s busiest transportation hub.
-The completed Ohio River Bridges project—connecting Louisville, Kentucky, and southern Indiana—opened two new bridges to drivers in late 2016 with much fanfare.
+The completed Ohio River Bridges project—connecting Louisville, Kentucky, and southern Indiana—opened two new bridges to drivers with much fanfare.

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us

 Design your career

 Work with passionate people who are experts in their field.
 Our teams love what they do and are driven by how their work makes an impact on the communities they serve.Join the Team